 Fully immersing yourself in a peaceful, therapeutic environment where you can focus on your recovery and healing your mind, body and spirit is essential.
-The Back Cove Women’s Residential Program and Recovery Center in Maine provides just the environment and care you need.
-Since men and women often have different needs in recovery, the Back Cove Women’s Residential Program uses an evidence-based relational model with an emphasis in gender-responsive and trauma-informed treatment specifically for women.
+Back Cove Women’s Residential Program and Recovery Center in Maine provides just the environment and care you need.
+Since men and women often have different needs in recovery, the Back Cove Women’s Residential Program by Crossroads uses an evidence-based relational model with an emphasis in gender-responsive and trauma-informed treatment specifically for women.
 This 30-day inpatient program reduces outside distractions and offers a safe, structured environment that provides a solid foundation for recovery.
 It incorporates a wide range of services, therapies, and activities to meet the needs of women and support them along each step of the way as they move forward in their recovery.
 Take a virtual tour of the beautiful facility and see where you or your loved one could begin treatment and find out what to pack.

 Extensive Treatment Services at Back Cove

 Back Cove offers extensive on-site treatment services with direct contact with and access to clinicians that guide women through each stage of recovery and supports their individual needs.
 These services help them to build the skills to create a healthier lifestyle.